• Skip to primary navigation

 • Actual cooking time will vary.
 Don't try to rush the potatoes, just let them cook until they turn an appealing golden brown color.

-• Add about a cup of very thinly sliced onions and/or sweet bell peppers into the potatoes.
-They'll cook down to be nicely caramelized.
+• Add about a cup of very thinly sliced onions and/or sweet bell peppers with the potatoes.
+They’ll cook down to be nicely caramelized.

 • Add a half cup of cooked diced ham or bacon about 5 minutes before the end of the cooking time.